God Established a Covenant with Men with a Rainbow as Its Token

 Which part of God’s disposition should we know about here?
 God hated mankind because mankind had been at enmity with God.
 But in God’s heart, His care, concern, and mercy for mankind had never changed, and even though He had destroyed mankind, such a heart of His remained unchanged.
 When mankind was full of corruption and disobeyed God to a degree, God had to destroy this mankind because of His disposition and His substance and according to His principle.
 However, because of His substance, God still had pity on mankind, and He even tried every way to retrieve mankind so that mankind could continue to live.
 Yet men stood in opposition to God, and they continued to disobey God and refused to accept God’s salvation, that is, they refused to accept God’s kindness.
 No matter how God called and warned them and no matter how God supplied and helped them and how God tolerated them, they did not understand, feel grateful, or pay attention.
 When God was sorrowful, He still remembered to show men the utmost tolerance and wait for men to turn back.
 When the limit had been reached, He would do what He should do without any hesitation.
 That is to say, from the moment God planned to destroy mankind to the moment God’s work of destroying mankind formally began, there was a period of time, a course.
 This course was given for mankind to turn back, and it was the last opportunity God gave to men.
 So, what did God do in the period before the destruction of mankind?
 God did a great many works of warning and exhortation.
 No matter how grieved or sad God was in His heart, what He did on mankind was constantly showing concern for them, taking care of them, and showing abundant mercy to them.
 Then what have we seen here?
 No doubt, we have seen that God’s love for mankind is true and it is not on the lips but is real and practical and can be touched and experienced, and in it there is no hypocrisy, no mixture, no deception, and no pretension.
 God has never used any deceptive means or created a false impression for mankind to see that He is lovely, and God has never given false testimony for man to see His loveliness or given it to advertise His loveliness and holiness.
 Then aren’t these aspects of God’s disposition worthy for man to love?
 Aren’t they worthy for man to worship?
 Aren’t they worthy for man to treasure?
 Speaking of which, I’d like to ask you now: After hearing these words, do you think that God’s greatness is an empty phrase on a sheet of paper?
 Do you think that God’s loveliness is an empty word?
 No, certainly not!
 God’s supremacy, God’s greatness, God’s holiness, God’s tolerance, God’s love, and so on, all these bits and pieces of God’s disposition and substance have been fulfilled in each work done by God and expressed in God’s will for mankind, and they have also been fulfilled on everyone and expressed on everyone.
 Whether you have felt it or not, God has been taking every care of everyone, and has been warming the heart of everyone and arousing the spirit of everyone with His sincere heart, with His wisdom, and in various ways.
 Such a fact is beyond all doubt.
 No matter how many people are present, every one of you has different experiences of and feelings about God’s tolerance and patience and God’s loveliness.
 These experiences of God and these feelings or knowledge about God, all these positive things are received from God anyway.
 So, through everyone’s experiences and knowledge of God, plus our interpretation of these Bible passages today, do you have a more true and proper knowledge of God?

 After reading this story and knowing about some disposition God expressed in this thing, what new knowledge of God do you have?
 Can it enable you to have a deeper knowledge about God and God’s heart?
 Now, when you read the story of Noah again, don’t you have a different feeling?
 According to your opinion, wouldn’t it be unnecessary to fellowship about these Bible verses?
 Now when we have fellowshipped about them like this, do you feel it necessary to fellowship these words?
 It is necessary, isn’t it?
 Although what we have read are stories, they are the authentic records of the works God once did.
 My intention is not for you to know about the details of these stories or the details of this figure or for you to study this figure, much less for you to turn back to study the Bible.
 Are you clear?
 Then are these stories helpful to you in knowing God?
 In this story, what new knowledge about God have you gained?
-Brothers and sisters from the in Hong Kong, give your answer.
+Brothers and sisters from the church in Hong Kong, give your answer.
 (I have seen that God’s love is what none of us corrupt human beings possesses.)
 Brothers and sisters from the church in South Korea, give your answer.
 (God’s love for man is true.
 In God’s love for man there is God’s disposition, God’s greatness, holiness, and supremacy, and God’s tolerance.
 Through such stories we can better realize them.
 They are all God’s disposition and are worthy for us to understand in a deeper way.)
 (From what was fellowshipped just now, on the one hand, I have seen God’s righteous and holy disposition, and on the other hand, I have seen God’s concern for mankind and God’s mercy for man, and seen that in everything done by God and in God’s every thought and idea were expressed God’s love and concern for man.)
 (My former knowledge is that God destroyed the world with a flood because mankind had become evil to a degree, as if it was because God loathed such a mankind that He destroyed them.
 Today, when talking about the story of Noah, God says that God’s heart was bleeding.
 Only then do I know that actually God was not willing to give up that mankind, and it was because mankind was too disobedient that God had no alternative but to destroy them, and that God was actually very sad in His heart at that time.
 From this I see that in God’s disposition there is God’s care and concern for mankind.
 This is what I could not realize before.
 Before, I thought that it was because mankind was too evil that God destroyed them.
 I only had such a superficial knowledge.)
 Very good!
 Go on.
 (After listening, I have much feeling.
 I have read the Bible before, but I have never got such an effect of knowing God as I have got today through God directly dissecting all these.
 God led us to read the Bible like this, so that I have known that before man was corrupted, God’s substance was love for mankind and care for mankind, and after mankind was corrupted, even when it comes to today in the end time, God’s love and care have not changed although He has righteous disposition.
 Thus it can be seen that God’s love has been there from the creation of the world until today, and whether man has been corrupted or not, this substance never changes.)
 (Today I have seen that God’s substance will not change with time or working place, and I have also seen that everything God did, whether it was His creation of the world or His destruction of the world after mankind’s corruption, had significance, and there was God’s disposition in it.
 So I have seen that God’s love is boundless and immeasurable, and I have also seen the care and the mercy God had for mankind when He destroyed the world, as spoken of by other brothers and sisters just now.)
 (These are indeed things I have not realized before.
 Today, after listening, I feel that God is truly faithful, trustworthy, and reliable, and indeed exists, and I can truly realize in my heart that God’s disposition and God’s love are just so practical and real.
 This is what I feel today after listening.)
 Very good!
 It can be seen that you all have taken what you listened to into your heart.

 In all the Bible verses, including all the Bible stories we have fellowshipped about today, have you noticed a fact: Did God ever express His mind or express His love and care for mankind with His own words?
 Is there such a record that God conveyed how He was concerned about and loved mankind in plain words?
 No!
 Right?
 Many of you have read the Bible or books apart from the Bible.
 Has anyone ever read such words?
 The answer is definite: No!
 That is, in the records of the Bible, including the words of God or the accounts of the works of God, God never expressed His state of mind or expressed His love and care for mankind in His own way in any age or any period, and God never expressed His state of mind or His feelings by speaking or by any action.
 Isn’t that a fact?
 Why do I say so?
 Why do I speak of this thing?
 Because here there is also God’s loveliness and God’s disposition in it.